AyushI7G/HomelyHub/backend/README.md

 # Backend

-This folder contains the backend server for the Trip Planner application.
+This folder contains the backend server for the housing platform application.

 ## Tech Stack
 - Node.js